TheDogHusky/simply-logger/README.md

 const simplylogger = require("simply-logger");

 // creates the logger
-const myLogger = new simplylogger.Logger("MyLogger", "Europe/Paris", 24); //change 24 to 12 for AM/PM
+const myLogger = new simplylogger.Logger("MyLogger", "Europe/Paris", 24, "./some/path", true); //change 24 to 12 for AM/PM

 /* examples */